You May Qualify For SSI, Depending On Your Income And Resources

 There Are Resources Available To You, If You Know How To Access Them

 Let me help.
-Call The Law Office of William C. Wombacher in Peoria, Illinois, at 309-674-8125 or toll free at 888-365-0852 or send me an email to schedule a free consultation.
+Call The Law Office of William C. Wombacher in Peoria, Illinois, at 309-674-8125 or send me an email to schedule a free consultation.
 There is no attorney fee if you do not receive benefits.
 If you are unable to make it to my office, I will come to you.